Hi, I’m Abigail

-I consider myself a compulsive maker with fingers in as many creative pies as I can get my hands on.
-As a freelancer I design websites, build bespoke WordPress themes, and customise Shopify themes.
-When I’m able to make time for it I design art prints, take photos, draw in my sketchbook, dabble with needlework, and even coordinate a biannual art market called Liverpool Print Fair.
+I’m a compulsive maker with my fingers in as many creative pies as I can reach.
+As a freelancer, I design websites, build bespoke WordPress themes, and customise Shopify themes.
+When I make time for personal work, I also create art prints, take photos, draw in my sketchbook, and co-run a biannual art market called Liverpool Print Fair.

-I love making things and I love when I’m able to do it well.
-The most satisfying work is when I collaborate with other people, especially small business owners, to create something that makes an impact.
+I love making things — especially when I can do it well.
+The most satisfying work happens when I collaborate with other people, particularly small business owners, to create something with real impact.

 a biannual art market that I organise

-I’ve been building websites for myself since I was in my early teens, so going on to study Multimedia and then New Media was a natural progression.
-I graduated from Leeds University in 2009 with a BA Hons in New Media, which I haven’t really needed to mention since.
+I’ve been building websites since my early teens, so studying Multimedia and then New Media was a natural path.
+I graduated from the University of Leeds in 2009 with a BA Hons in New Media — not that anyone ever asks.

-After university I spent 7 years working at a web design agency in Liverpool, working my way up from graduate designer to senior level.
-The web evolved rapidly during those years and has continued to change since, which is why keeping up with tech is a priority for me.
+After uni, I spent seven years at a Liverpool-based web design agency, moving up from graduate designer to a senior role.
+The web changed rapidly during that time (and hasn’t stopped since), which is why I prioritise keeping up with technology.

 Freelance life

-It was my desire to travel the world which led me to go freelance in 2017.
-I didn’t build many websites while I was backpacking, and I didn’t do much travelling when we were in lockdown, but the freedom and flexibility of freelance life is what I live for.
+My decision to go freelance in 2017 was sparked by a desire to travel.
+I didn’t build many websites while backpacking — and didn’t travel much during lockdown — but the freedom of freelance life is what I live for.

-Freelance hours allow me to make room for personal projects and take time to improve my skills in between web design jobs, which is necessary to keep up-to-date in this industry.
+Flexible hours let me take on personal projects and spend time improving my skills between client work, which is essential in this fast-moving industry.

-I also have an unwieldy amount of creative hobbies, which I like to sprinkle in around any gaps in my freelance web work to keep life interesting.
-When I’m not neck-deep in code, you might find me sewing outfits, cooking, taking photos, drawing, printmaking, or some new thing that I haven’t learned before.
+I’ve also got an unruly amount of creative hobbies that I squeeze in around freelance projects to keep life interesting.
+When I’m not neck-deep in code, I might be sewing, cooking, drawing, printmaking, taking photos — or trying out some new thing I’ve just discovered.

 Get In Touch